Saurav-Pande/LUNG-CANCER-DETECTION/README.md

 WORK FLOW OF THIS:

-Collecting the Dataset
+->Collecting the Dataset

-Pre-processing the Dataset
+->Pre-processing the Dataset

-Loading the LINEAR DISCRIMINANT ANALYSIS Algorithm
+->Loading the LINEAR DISCRIMINANT ANALYSIS Algorithm

-Training the Model using the training dataset
+->Training the Model using the training dataset

-Testing the Model using the testing dataset
+->Testing the Model using the testing dataset

-Performing Classification
+->Performing Classification

-Calculating the Accuracy
+->Calculating the Accuracy